UIUC-iSchool-DataViz/is445AOG_fall2020/week10/installation_instructions_week10.md

 ## 2. Use npm to install Idyll & other packages

+You'll run these commands in a terminal (Mac) or anaconda prompt (Windows) so make sure you open them up.

 1. Use `npm` to install Idyll (you might need root privileges to do so)
 ```
 npm install -g idyll